-Bachelor of Arts in Christian Studies - Biblical Studies Degree
+BA in Christian Studies Degree: Biblical Studies Emphasis

 Future Christian leaders who desire to know and love Christ are invited to apply to the Bachelor of Arts in Christian Studies with an Emphasis in Biblical Studies program.
-This biblical studies degree emphasis, offered online and on campus by Grand Canyon University (GCU), entails an intensive survey of Christian doctrine, Christian history and theology with a focus on biblical interpretation and genre studies in the Old and New Testaments.
-Students undergo an in-depth exploration of the Bible and learn to rightly handle the Word of God through the teaching and preaching of Scripture within a church or other ministry context.
+The biblical studies courses, offered online and on campus by Grand Canyon University, entails an intensive survey of Christian doctrine, Christian history and theology with a focus on biblical interpretation and genre studies in the Old and New Testaments.
+You will undergo an in-depth exploration of the Bible and be taught to rightly handle the Word of God through the teaching and preaching of Scripture within a church or other ministry context.

-Offered by the College of Theology, the biblical studies degree online prepares future servant leaders to effectively and humbly communicate the Word of God to a variety of audiences.
-Students are encouraged to explore issues pertaining to personal morality.
-While developing a solid grasp on the Christian worldview, students gain an understanding of other major world religions.
+Offered by the College of Theology, the Christian studies degree can prepare future servant leaders to effectively and humbly communicate the Word of God to a variety of audiences.
+You will be encouraged to explore issues pertaining to personal morality.
+While being guided to develop a solid grasp on the Christian worldview, you will also have opportunities to examine other major world religions.

-Graduates of the on-campus or online biblical studies degree emphasis will be prepared to effectively minister to a diverse range of audiences, including church congregations, small groups and student groups.
-In courses such as Gospels and Acts, Biblical Interpretation and Application, Pentateuch and Hebrew Prophets, students will explore these core curriculum areas:
+As a graduate of the Christian studies degree, you will have been taught to effectively minister to a diverse range of audiences, including church congregations, small groups and student groups.
+In courses such as Gospels and Acts, Biblical Interpretation and Application, Pentateuch and Hebrew Prophets, these core curriculum areas are explored:

 - Interpretation of selected passages from the Gospels and Acts in light of major theological themes